 - (1) Horses and ponies will first be required to negotiate two jumps, with a minimum of 48 feet between jumps.
 Jump distances may be set greater than 48 feet apart but must be in increments of 12 feet.
 Martingales are not allowed.

-- (2) The heights of fences are as follows:
+- (2) The heights of fences (as measured from the height of the fence on the standards) are as follows:

 - a.
 Hunter Hack Rookie W/T: 18" cross-rails

 - b.
 Junior/Senior Pony: 2'

 - c.
 Short Stirrup: 2'

 - d.
 Long Stirrup: 2'

 - e.
 Junior/Senior Hunter Horse: 2'3"

 - (3) A minimum of the top 15 horses and ponies and all ties will be selected by the judge to be judged on the rail, according to Hunter Under Saddle Class rules.
 The judge will have the option to work horses and ponies both directions of the ring; however, only one direction will be required.